RENXI-NUS/Weiliang_et-al_Adar_SC_MS_manuscript/README.md

-# This contains scripts for the computational analyses performed for this manuscript
+# This repository contains scripts for the computational analyses performed for this manuscript

 File information: